| |

 Are you spending 3 days in Busan and are looking for the best itinerary?
-You have come to the right place because we have put together an easy-to-follow comprehensive itinerary.
+You have come to the right place because we have compiled an easy-to-follow comprehensive itinerary.

-It includes the answers to all your questions, from how to get to Busan, how to travel around the city, where to stay, what to do, and much more.
+It includes the answers to all your questions, from how to get to Busan, travel around the city, where to stay, what to do, and much more.

-During our stay in Korea, we loved Busan and went back as often as we could.
-Its colorful streets, vibrant neighborhoods, delicious and fresh food, sandy beaches, hip cafes – all these make a city worth visiting for at least 3 days.
+During our stay in Korea, we loved Busan and returned as often as possible.
+Its colorful streets, vibrant neighborhoods, fresh food, sandy beaches, and hip cafes make it a city worth visiting for at least three days.

 Table of Contents